CodeToolPerson/better_player_plus/README.md

 * [Example application](https://github.com/jhomlala/betterplayer/tree/master/example)
 * [API reference](https://pub.dev/documentation/better_player/latest/better_player/better_player-library.html)

+## FFmpeg Support for Advanced Audio Codecs
+For AC-3, DTS, and other advanced audio codec support, copy FFmpeg AAR files from `example/android/app/libs/` to your app and add them to `build.gradle`.
+See example app for reference.

 ## Important information
 This plugin development is in progress.
 You may encounter breaking changes each version.
 This plugin is developed part-time for free.
 If you need